ivan-svetlich/CalendarAppServer/README.md

 # PLANNER - Calendar App
 This is the server's repository.
-See the [client repository](https://github.com/ivan-svetlich/calendar-app-client).
+See the [client's repository](https://github.com/ivan-svetlich/calendar-app-client).

 ## Table of contents
 * [General Info](#general-info)